Zane Weir

-Zane Weir (born 7 September 1995) is an Italian of South African descent shot putter.
+Zane Weir (born 7 September 1995) is an Italian shot putter of South African descent.
 He has represented Italy since February 2020, and competed for them at the 2020 Summer Olympics.
 He won gold at the 2023 European Athletics Indoor Championships.

 Biography

 Early and personal life

 Weir was born and raised in Amanzimtoti, South Africa.
 He studied at Westville Boys' High School and the University of Cape Town.
 A South African with Italian heritage, Weir said it was his having listened to his grandfather Mario's sporting tales of his time in Italy, that made him decide to represent Italy after completing his degree in finance and accounting.
 His grandfather had been a keen sportsman.

 Career

 2021

 He produced a personal best of 21.11 m in February 2021 – 1 cm over the qualifying mark to book his spot for the trip to Japan and the delayed 2020 Tokyo Olympics.

 In May 2021, at the Diamond League Meeting in Doha he finished 5th.

 In the delayed 2020 Olympic Games held in Tokyo in 2021, he placed 5th overall in the Qualification round on August 3, 2021, after finishing 3rd in group B with a personal best toss of 21.25.
 Two days later, he placed again 5th in the Olympic final, with a new PB of 21.41.